-- We have increasingly stripped out network-centric functionality in out search for lower cost, higher speed, and better agility - We are pushing functions out to the edge and ultimately off "the network" altogether and what is left is just dumb pipes - What defines "the Internet"? - A common shared transmission fabric, a common suite of protocols and a common protocol address pool?
+- We have increasingly stripped out network-centric functionality in our search for lower cost, higher speed, and better agility - As we push functions out to the edge and ultimately off "the network" altogether and all that's left is just dumb pipes - What defines "the Internet"? - A common shared transmission fabric, a common suite of protocols and a common protocol address pool?